 - applications, permits, agreements, leases and licenses

 - financial records

 - instructions, forms and lists

-- Audiovisual material
+- audiovisual material

 The FOI Act allows for people to gain access to information and documents maintained and held by South East Water.
 The FOI Act gives people the right to request documents relating their personal affairs, as well as information about any of the activities being conducted as part of South East Water.

-A Freedom of Information request needs to be in writing to the agency that holds the documents being requested.
+A Freedom of Information (FOI) request needs to be in writing to the agency that holds the documents being requested.

 Before you make a request for access

-Before submitting a FOI request online, we encourage you to contact us as the information may already be publically available without having to make an FOI request.
+Before submitting a FOI request online, we encourage you to contact us as the information may already be publicly available without having to make an FOI request.
 If you still wish to make a request, click here to make an FOI request by email and pay the requisite application fee, alternatively you can apply by post at: